dfrappart/dfrappart.github.io/_posts/2022-12-26-Please_Azure_Arc_Give_Me_A_K8S.markdown

 Now we mentioned a little bit of architecture, so how does It work inside this Arc Enabled cluster?

-Very simply, there is an agent, **the Arc enabled Kubernetes Agent**, which pushes and pulls information to and from the Azure plane.
+Very simply, there is an agent, **the Arc enabled Kubernetes Agent**, which pushes and pulls informations to and from the Azure plane.

 Once the cluster is onboarded, the agent becomes responsible of updating the state of the cluster against its state in Azure.
 When an Azure Ops change the configuration on the Azure side, the agent get the desired state and, if required, pulls container images from Azure container registry.